-Since 1965, Berry Law: Criminal Defense and Personal Injury Lawyers has been protecting the rights of individuals charged with crimes.
+Since 1965, Berry Law has been protecting the rights of individuals charged with crimes.
 With over a century of combined legal experience, our team of relentless attorneys has achieved a national reputation for our formidable defense representation.
 In Lincoln and throughout the state, we have assisted individuals facing both misdemeanor and felony drug charges.
 A dedicated criminal defense attorney from our firm can provide you with a solid defense for your drug charges.

 The government has extensive resources to draw upon when prosecuting a drug case.
 If you are facing state or federal drug charges, our firm can help you.
 Call a Lincoln drug lawyer today to start building your defense.

 Uncompromising Representation, No Matter the Charge